lilyosah/tech-knowledgebase/Natural-Language-Processing/Masked Language Models.md

 ---

-: assigns prbabilities to words such that it is possible to measure hte probability of the next word given the history.
+: assigns prbabilities to words such that it is possible to measure the probability of the next word given the history.
 Sometimes you don't need a prob function and can have a func that sorts tokens st the most probable is first
 - Can map 64 chars into 64 dim vector space
 	- More parameters => easier to learn something
 	- Fewer => faster, testing